Akito Y. Kawahara: Career

 Kawahara's research interests are insect evolution, predator-prey interactions, and genetics.
-He has published over 175 peer-reviewed scientific papers, and has received many national and international awards.
+He has published over 215 peer-reviewed scientific papers.
 Among his largest contributions are papers on the evolution of butterflies and moths.

 He also conducts research on ultrasound production and hearing in moths and echolocation in bats, which he works on with Dr. Jesse Barber.
-He has also published numerous papers on the importance of insects as models for nature education, including a highly popular article on the action items that every individual can do to help global insect declines.
+He has also published numerous papers on the importance of insects as models for nature education, including an article on the action items that every individual can do to help global insect declines.